-Most of the rooms sit empty.
-This one, on the south side of the first floor, holds construction tools.
 Over the years the building has received some repairs to keep it safe and functional, but whomever purchases it will have to remodel it entirely.
 The buildings main shareholder, Bob Swanson, estimates renovation of the building would cost upwards of one million dollars.
 Asbestos abatement was done by a previous developer, but there are many repairs, reconstruction, and improvements needed to bring the building to code.

 Photographed here is the meeting room, located on the north side of the first floor.
 At this table the board members hold their meetings.
 During this reporter’s visit, they joked that the only item on their agenda was “to sell the building.”

-An owl statue sits outside a second floor window.
 The building was put up for sale after the town library moved.
 It passed through several owners over the years.
 About six years ago, the previous city administration had its eyes on tearing it down, as it had with the Palace Theater in 2006.
 A group of concerned citizens pooled their money together to save the building.

-This staircase used to go down to the lower level, but is now affectionately called “the staircase to nowhere” by the library board.
+One staircase used to go down to the lower level, but is now affectionately called “the staircase to nowhere” by the library board.
 They see this space as a good thing.
 The lower level has high ceilings, and thanks to its sturdy beams and well spaced pillars, would lend itself to an open architecture format that has become very popular in recent years.

 Most of the Superior’s Carnegie Library today is large empty rooms with deep rooted history and a world of potential.
 A very large safe remains on the main level, but there are no treasures to be found inside.